smontanari/smocker/README.md

 ```

 #### Forwarding requests
 At times the XMLHttpRequest object is not only used to retrieve or post data, but also to fetch fragments of html or text templates that are used by the framework to complete the rendering of a page.
-In such occasion you probably do not need and do not want to handle the ajax request and are happy to allow it to go through to the real backend server.
-In order to achieve this behaviour in our test scenario you need to invoke the `forwardToServer()` method, i.e.:
+In such occasion we probably do not need and do not want to handle the ajax request and are happy to allow it to go through to the real backend server.
+In order to achieve this behaviour in our test scenario we need to invoke the `forwardToServer()` method, i.e.:
 ```javascript
 this.get('views/banner.html').forwardToServer();
 ```
 That instruction will filter out a request for 'views/banner.html' and let the original backend handle it.
-**Note**: depending on which backend adapter you are using (see below) you may or may not need to explicitly list the requests to be filtered.
+**Note**: depending on which backend adapter we are using (see below), we may or may not need to explicitly list the requests to be filtered.

 ### Parameterized request urls
-Sometimes you may need to define a generic response behaviour for a set of similar urls.
-Other times you may be interested in parsing the parameters of a particular REST url scheme.
+Sometimes we may need to define a generic response behaviour for a set of similar urls.
+Other times we may be interested in parsing the parameters of a particular REST url scheme.
 The ability to parameterize the urls is partially implemented in the different mocking frameworks, but not in a consistent way, therefore sMocker cannot expose the same feature for all the different backends.

-When using the *angularjs* or *sinonjs* backend adapters you can identify url patterns through **javascript regular expressions**, e.g.:
+When using the *angularjs* or *sinonjs* backend adapters we can identify url patterns through **javascript regular expressions**, e.g.:

 ```javascript
 this.get(/\/user\/\d+\/todos/).redirectToFixture('test/fixtures/todos.json');